Corpus Christi College, Cambridge: Student life

 Most of the undergraduates, who refer to themselves as Corpuscles, live in or very near the main college campus.
 Unlike most other colleges there is a dedicated accommodation site for graduates in Leckhampton.

 As with all Cambridge colleges, Corpus has its own student unions (combination rooms) for both undergraduates and graduates, the JCR and MCR respectively.
-Confusingly, the JCR (Junior Combination Room) is also the name for the entire student body 'en masse' (including the graduates) and the name of the student common room as well.
+The JCR (Junior Combination Room) is also the name for the entire student body 'en masse' (including the graduates) and the name of the student common room as well.
 On 14 November 2010, the JCR and MCR student bodies disaffiliated from CUSU, after holding a College-wide ballot in which 71% of undergraduates and 86% of postgraduates that voted were in favour of disaffiliation.

 In 2008 the college bar was relocated from New Court to an underground position in the newly built Library Court.
 It hosts regular themed parties known in Corpus slang as a slack, (e.g. the Hallowe'en slack).
-Like most other colleges, Corpus owns a punt named Prudence, she can only be used by members of the MCR with the permission of the 'Admiral of the Punt'.
-Unfortunately, she is no longer river-worthy after being used (as is traditional) as a drinks dispenser at the 2011 May Ball.

 Corpus hosts a biennial May Ball on the Friday of May Week.

-Dramatically, each spring a duck chooses to lay her eggs in a flower pot in Old Court some 200 m from the River Cam.
+Each spring a duck chooses to lay her eggs in a flower pot in Old Court some 200 m from the River Cam.
 When the ducklings hatch and are ready to leave for the water one of the porters must stop traffic on Trumpington Street to allow the duck and her offspring to cross.
 The porters from St Catharine's across the road open the gates of their college and take over the responsibility of getting them to the river from there.